zenstruck/foundry/README.md

 ### Stories as Services

-If you stories require dependencies, you can define them as a service:
+If your stories require dependencies, you can define them as a service:

 ```php
 // src/Story/PostStory.php